Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Concluding Remarks

 We highlight the following achievements.
 First, our methods are scalable and versatile via the proposed hybrid state estimator, i.e. the particle filter plus POMDP based on context states.
 To this point, the action sequence shown in Fig. \ref{Figure:scenario_analysis} effectively demonstrates the robot's capability to actively find occluded or missing targets under various dynamic conditions.
 Second, as shown in Fig. \ref{Figure:boxplot of each success ratio}, our active sensing algorithm, on average, re-locates targets with high success rates.
 Finally, we have verified robustness and efficiency of our methods using the proposed criteria, SR, TR, ART, and FT.
 In essence, we verified that the robot can perform practical tracking and search tasks while operating in dynamic environments.

-There are limitations to our approach.
-Better probabilistic models are required to model realistic target search situations.
+This paper has been focused on the estimation of objects and the control of the robot.
+The experiment presented was designed as a concept validation.
+In the future we will deploy the framework in many different scenarios to obtain statistical data for in-depth analysis.
+We will also be on the lookout for benchmark data-sets for "active object tracking" since to date there don't exist.
+Furthermore, better probabilistic models are required to model realistic target search situations.
 For example, our current method assumes that direct transitions between occlusion and disappearance states do not happen.
 Furthermore, to deal with more realistic situations, a memory-based approach that uses historical data should be used to predict context.
 Recurrent Neural Networks might be a good solution for future work.
 Lastly, there exists a room for extending our proposed work to multi object tracking cases.

 Overall, this work demonstrates a prototype of robust autonomous active target tracking performed using a mobile robot in a practical setup.